 The Aburame commands their Kikaichuu to disperse over a wide area of the battlefield and then transmits their Chakra to them, covering the field in chakra pathways.
 Depending on the whims of the Aburame, they can produce a variety of effects, from sensor disruption to draining an entire enemy squadron simultaneously.

-The Swarm used for this technique can not be used for other things (drain, guard, creating clones) until the technique is dismissed, and can not be targetted or attacked, nor do they take damage from area of effect attacks.
+The Swarm used for this technique can not be used for anything else (drain, guard, creating clones, etc) until the technique is dismissed, and can not be targeted or attacked, nor do they take damage from area of effect attacks.
 You are immune to the penalties of this technique, but can benefit from its effects (when using Disrupt Chakra Sensors, namely), and can specify (Chakra Control Ranks)/5 additional people to be immune to Bug Jamming’s effects (chosen based on who is in the affected area at any given time).

 Using thousands of Kikaichuu, the Aburame creates a replica of themselves made out of their bugs.
 While it isn’t capable of taking damage well, the clone can utilize the Aburame’s chakra and jutsu, making it a powerful tool.